hastexo/hastexo-xblock/README.md

         value: { get_attr: [ training_key, private_key ] }
     ```

+4. Upload the Heat template to the content store and make a note of its static
+   asset file name.

+## Using the hastexo XBlock in a course

 To create a stack for a student and display a terminal window where invoked,
-you need to define the `hastexo` tag in your course content with the following
+you need to define the `hastexo` tag in your course content.
+It must be
-information:

-* The credentials for the public or private OpenStack cloud
-* The static asset path to markdown lab instructions
+configured with the following attributes:

-* The static asset path to a Heat template
+* `stack_template_path`: The static asset path to a Heat template.

-* The name of the user that the Xblock will use to connect to the environment
+* `stack_user_name`: The name of the user that the Xblock will use to connect
-  via SSH.
+  to the environment via SSH, as specified in the Heat template.

+* `instructions_path`: (Optional) The static asset path to markdown lab
+  instructions stored in the content store.

+For example, in XML:

 ```
 <vertical url_name="lab_introduction">